jeffbock/RasPin_Pinball/README.md

-# RasPin Engine
+# RasPin Pinball Framework
-Half-scale pinball project using Raspberry Pi.
-The goal is to fully develop a system of SW and HW using Raspberry PI and various easy to source HW pieces to develop a half size machine with all the basic pinball requirements.
+A half-scale pinball hobbyist project using Raspberry Pi hardware.
+The goal is to fully develop a low cost system of SW and HW using Raspberry Pi and various easy to source HW pieces with typical modern pinball machnine capabilities.
+Developed from scratch to learn and develop and entire architecture.
+Compared to other pinball frameworks, RasPin is intended to be unique to Raspberry Pi, low cost, easy to implement, small and efficient and really intended for the hobbyist who wants a hand in every piece of the machine they want to build.

 <img src="https://github.com/user-attachments/assets/57f19724-b2ef-4bbc-9d49-0114196ab59f" alt="Screenshot 2025-05-13 224816" width="400">
 <img src="https://github.com/user-attachments/assets/b3703c41-70b1-40f0-bd77-2578b7076be8" alt="Screenshot 2025-05-13 224901" width="400">

-# Feature Goals
-- Standard piball electro-magnetic devices:  Bumpers, Pop-Bumpers, Slingshots, Lane sensors, flippers
-- Full lighting and sound effects, including reasonably large display
-- Interactive mix between pinball and electronic screen for both physical and screen based experiences.
+# Current Features - This is a work in progress and changing constantly
+- Intended to be a hobby level, low cost system for creating full feature, half scale pinball machines with Raspberry Pi hardware
+- Cross platform VS Code environment for Raspberry Pi (full HW) and Windows (simulation / fast development)
+- Supports a primary Pinball HDMI screen, plus 2nd monitor support for ease of debug / development
+- Built on OpenGL ES for graphics rendering, with sprite, animation and text rendering support
+- Simplified HW architecture for easy debug, understanding and implemention
+- Message based input and output processing utilizing Raspberry Pi, and TI I2C IO and LED expanders optimized to decrease latency and minimize HW traffic
+- Automatic LED control and sequence animation for dynamic lighting effects
+- Easy to use music and sound effect system with multiple channels
+- Full setup / control and diagnostics menus and capability, along with straight-forward ability to add / expand for your own personalize machine.
+- TODO: Prototype HW (mechanics, flippers, slings, etc..), build a cabinet and implement a full game (currrently only game test screens).
+- TODO: Develop schematics for the custom expander boards based on TI

 # Design and Development guidelines
 -  Actual machine based on Raspberry Pi 5 and PiOS for ease of development and debug.
+Full power of Linux OS.
--  Cross platform support: Shared code between PiOS and Windows - Windows for high power development / simulation.
+-  Cross platform support via VS Code: Shared code between PiOS and Windows - using Windows for high power development / simulation.
--  Utilize VS Code as standard cross-platform environment
--  Develop core code from scratch - for learning, and ultimate low level control of Pi Controller.
--  OpenGL ES backend sprite engine, built on PInball graphics HAL.
-Allows for easy upgrade to different backend later (Vulkan?)
+-  Keep the structure and coding straightfoward so that intermediate level coders and utilize the system and build new tables.
+-  Modular / HAL based graphics engine - allow for easy upgrade to other APIs if desired (currently OGL 3.1, but maybe Vulkan later?)
--  All sensor/button inputs, lighting and solenoid outputs routed through Pi controller.
+-  All IO (sensor/button inputs, lighting and solenoid outputs) routed through Pi controller.
-    - Allows for complete decoupling of inputs and outputs - maximum flexibility of how to respond to inputs.
+    - Allows for complete decoupling of inputs and outputs - maximum flexibility of how to respond to inputs but design to reduce latency
-    - IO expanders / driver boards used in conjunction with Pi controller to greatly expand number of elements in the system.
+    - IO expanders (based on TI TCA9555) / driver boards used in conjunction with Pi controller to greatly expand number of elements in the system.
+    - LED expander (based on TI TLC59116) with blinking, dimming and group control to offload LED management for core HW as much as possible
+    - Modular structure for I/O devices to allow ease of integration of any new controllers.
 -  Sound and display using standard HDMI and audio output jacks from the Pi controller.
+Flexibily in primary screen selection for the table.
+    - Can use HDMI speaker sound or external amplifier based on readily avaialble MAX9744 breakout boards.
+-  Simple sound usage with WAV / MP3 files for easy to use music and sound effects.
 -  Allow for flexibility in configuration, eg: standard menus but SW should be architected to quickly change tables and layouts.
 -  Everything should be rougly half-scale compared to a normal pinball machine - which means ~14" W x 28"H play area with a 1/2" ball.
     -  All custom pinball mechanisms will be developed with 3D models for 3D printing, allowing others to easily duplicate the construction.
     -  Cabinet will be developed using bass wood plywood.
+-  Focus on architecture and design, utilize AI for speed of development but review all code closely to ensure desired behavior

+# About the lead developer
+-  I've been a computer engineer in the industry for 30+ years, working for major tech firms, primarily in HW/SW interfacing and testing for graphics and AI drivers.
+Creating SW to talk to HW and graphics engines at that level has always been a hobby and pinball seems to be an excellent overall systems and architectural challenge to do all the things that are interesting.

+# License Guidelines
+-  TL;DR: The SW and all files are open source unless otherwise noted, and available to users for personal but not commercial projects.
+Any contributions to the repo become available for all to use.
+The original repo owner reserves the rights to use the code and all contributions for commercial use.
+Hey - I might want to build and sell a few machines at some point... ;)  If you want to use the code for commercial purposes, let's talk.

+- Copyright (c) 2025 Jeffrey D. Bock, unless otherwise noted.
+Licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
+See more specific details and other license terms in the root of the project